What is an Infrared Sauna, and What are the Benefits?

 Now that you have the basics of what this magical sweat box is, allow me to share with you some of the benefits.

-- SWEAT OUT TOXINS- Studies that 15-20% of infrared sauna-induced sweat is composed of cholesterol, fat-soluble toxins, heavy metals, sulfuric acid, and ammonia (as well as sodium and uric acid.)
+- SWEAT OUT TOXINS- Studies show that 15-20% of infrared sauna-induced sweat is composed of cholesterol, fat-soluble toxins, heavy metals, sulfuric acid, and ammonia (as well as sodium and uric acid.)
 In other words, an infrared sauna may enable your body to eliminate environmental toxins through sweat.
 Your kidneys will thank you.

 - REDUCES BLOOD PRESSURE AND IMPROVES CARDIOVASCULAR FUNCTION- Studies have shown that infrared sauna therapy significantly lowers both systolic and diastolic blood pressure with regular use.
 Use can reduce your risk of sudden cardiac death, fatal coronary heart disease, and fatal cardiovascular disease.
 Your heart will thank you.